 Members are the only partners or members; or (iv) a private foundation established by the Executive Officer; provided that: (x) there may be no consideration for any such transfer; (y) the statement, letter or other document or agreement setting forth the terms and conditions of any such Non-Qualified Options must expressly provide for and limit the transferability of such Non-Qualified Options to transfers which are permitted by the foregoing provisions of this Section 9(b); and (z) any subsequent transfer of transferred Non-Qualified Options shall, except for transfers occurring as a result of the death of the transferee as contemplated by Section 10(e), be prohibited.
 Following the transfer of any Non-Qualified Options as permitted by the foregoing provisions of this Section 9(b), any such transferred Non-Qualified Options shall continue to be subject to the same terms and conditions applicable to such Non-Qualified Options immediately prior to the transfer; provided that, for purposes of this Plan, the term "Optionee" shall be deemed to refer to the transferee.
-Notwithstanding the foregoing, the events of termination of employment of Section 10 hereof shall continue to be applied with respect to the original Optionee for the purpose of determining whether or not the Non-Qualified Options shall be exercisable by the transferee and, upon termination of the original Optionee's employment, the Non-Qualified Options shall be exercise such options as specified in Section 10 below.
+Notwithstanding the foregoing, the events of termination of employment of Section 10 hereof shall continue to be applied with respect to the original Optionee for the purpose of determining whether or not the Non-Qualified Options shall be exercisable by the transferee and, upon termination of the original Optionee's employment, the Non-Qualified Options shall be exercisable by the transferee only to the extent and for the periods that the original Optionee (or his estate) would have been entitled to exercise such options as specified in Section 10 below.

-10. Effect of Termination of Employment, Death or Disability. (a) If an Optionee's employment with the Company or any Subsidiary by whom the Optionee is employed is terminated as a result of his retirement on his Retirement Date (as hereinafter defined), then, even though all the Option Shares issuable pursuant to options held by the Optionee may not, pursuant to the provisions of Section 7 hereof, be available for purchase at the Optionee's Retirement Date, the Optionee shall, at any time during the three (3) month period beginning on the Optionee's Retirement Date, (and notwithstanding the provisions of Section 7 hereof) be entitled to purchase the full number of Option Shares which, as of the Optionee's Retirement Date, are issuable pursuant to the terms of the unexercised portion of any unexpired options held by the Optionee.
-If and to the extent that the Optionee does not, during the three (3) month period following his Retirement Date, exercise any unexercised portion of any unexpired options held by the Optionee to purchase shares of Common Stock pursuant to the terms of any such unexercised portion of any such unexpired options of any such unexpired options shall be cancelled and terminated effective immediately following the end of such three (3) month period.
+10. Effect of Termination of Employment, Death or Disability. (a) If an Optionee's employment with the Company or any Subsidiary by whom the Optionee is employed is terminated as a result of his retirement on his Retirement Date (as hereinafter defined), then, even though all the Option Shares issuable pursuant to options held by the Optionee may not, pursuant to the provisions of Section 7 hereof, be available for purchase at the Optionee's Retirement Date, the Optionee shall, at any time during the three (3) month period beginning on the Optionee's Retirement Date, (and notwithstanding the provisions of Section 7 hereof) be entitled to purchase the full number of Option Shares which, as of the Optionee's Retirement Date, are issuable pursuant to the terms of the unexercised portion of any unexpired options held by the Optionee does not, during the three (3) month period following his Retirement Date, exercise any unexercised portion of any unexpired options held by the Optionee on his Retirement Date, any and all rights of the Optionee to purchase shares of Common Stock pursuant to the terms of any such unexercised portion of any such unexpired options shall be cancelled and terminated effective immediately following the end of such three (3) month period.